ForgoneReality/dissonance/README.md

 # Dissonance
 _A Discord replication site built using Javascript, ReactJS, Ruby on Rails, HTML, and CSS_

+** This Project Is Under Active Construction!!!
+Features may be bugged or unimplemented, and are constantly being broken and repaired everyday **

 ## Features

 _To be implemented..._